pacak/cargo-show-asm/README.md

 - **`    --dry`** &mdash;
   Produce a build plan instead of actually building
 - **`    --frozen`** &mdash;
-  Requires Cargo.lock and cache are up to date
+  Requires `Cargo.lock` and cache to be up-to-date
 - **`    --locked`** &mdash;
-  Requires Cargo.lock is up to date
+  Requires `Cargo.lock` to be up-to-date
 - **`    --offline`** &mdash;
   Run without accessing the network
 - **`    --no-default-features`** &mdash;